Benjibenne/sons-of-gustav-vasa/README.md

 The Sons of Gustav Vasa homepage has been tested by the following means.

 ### Code Validation
-these test where done from -
+These test where done from -

 [view HTML Validation site](https://validator.w3.org/)